VRuskaEngine/VRuskaEngine/doc/swapchains-ipc.md

 # Swapchain Allocation and IPC {#swapchains-ipc}

 <!--
-Copyright 2024, Collabora, Ltd. and the Monado contributors
+Copyright 2024, Collabora, Ltd. and the VRuska Engine contributors
 SPDX-License-Identifier: BSL-1.0
 -->

-The control flow in Monado for allocating the images/buffers used for a given
+The control flow in VRuska Engine for allocating the images/buffers used for a given
 @ref XrSwapchain can vary widely based on a number of factors.

 ## Simple in-process